AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ~~~~~~~

 The above expression evaluates to `#(11 22 33)`.
 Syntactically, the expression means that the literal value `#(1 2 3)` receives a message called `with:collect:`, with two arguments, the literal `#(10 20 30)` and the block `[ :a :b | a + b ]`.
 You can verify the value of that expression by opening a playground (accessible from the main Pharo menu).
-A playground is a kind of command terminal (_e.g.,_ xterm in the Unix World).
+A playground is a kind of command terminal for Pharo (_e.g.,_ xterm in the Unix World).
 Figure @fig:playground illustrates the evaluation of the expression given above (evaluated either by choosing "Print It" from the right click menu, or using the adequate shortcut (Cmd + p on OSX or Alt + p on other operating systems).

 ![The Playground.](02-Perceptron/figures/playground.png){#fig:playground width=400px}